 The controls on the Colors panel will mostly vary depending on the WordPress theme you’re using.

 For example, the Twenty Seventeen theme allows you to choose the header text color and select a color scheme for your entire website.

-Other WordPress themes may offer different color options for site elements like: headings, links, body text, background of your website, etc.
+Other WordPress themes may offer different color options for site elements like headings, links, body text, and the background of your website.

 Adding Navigation Menus in Theme Customizer